Guy-Shaw/test-markdown/README-sr.md

 or from `stdin`.

-The result is usually a series of approximations, Listed in order, from tighter tolerances down to looser tolerances.
+The result is usually a series of approximations, listed in order, from tighter tolerances down to looser tolerances.
 The following information is shown for each candidate fraction:

   1. the fraction: numerator/denominator